crozzfire/wadl2json/README.md

   description: "Simple API description", // the description of the API (required)
   version: "1.4.2", // the version of the API (required)

+  apiKey: ["MyAPIKey"], //Required API Key
+  basicAuthHeader: "Auth-Header-To-Map", //Basic Auth Header that will be mapped in the integration
+  CORS: true, // Enable CORS for all endpoints
+  httpProxy: true, //Proxy all the given endpoints

   blacklist: ["/internal"] // the path roots you want to blacklist };